mythaxis/mythaxis.github.io/content/issue-34/Artificial-Artificial-Intelligence.md

 So far, I have published exactly 99 stories as editor of Mythaxis.
 I have rejected approxiamately 20 times more than that in total.
 This represents the body of data we want to know more about.
 To do so, the stories are anonymised, analysed individually, and the resulting data is aggregated.
 And then we analyse *that*.

-We aggregate the data into three categories of story:
+We aggregate data into three categories of story:

 1. Acceptances (the stories we decided to publish)
 2. Rejections (the stories we did not)